 General Studies and Critical Thinking - College policy: Please note that AS/A level General Studies and Critical Thinking are not accepted by King's as one of your A or AS levels.
 However, if offered the grade achieved may be taken into account when considering whether or not to accept a candidate who has just fallen short of the conditions of their offer

 Grades: A typical offer is A*AA at A-Level, including Chemistry and Biology, and B at AS level.
-However if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to AAB at A-Level with B at AS level).
-Subjects: Chemistry and Biology are required at A-Level.
-If only one provided at A-Level, the other must be at AS-level grade A. Combinations: Note that if Mathematics is taken as one of your other A-Level subjects, "Further Maths" A-Level will not count towards your three A2 subjects (considered as if AS) .
-Additionally: Grade B in both English and Mathematics, if not offered at A/AS-level.
+However, if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to AAB at A-Level with B at AS level).
+NOTE: If you are taking linear A levels in England, you will be required to pass the practical endorsement in all science subjects.

 Access to HE Diploma: QAA Access to Medicine/Dentistry HE Diploma taken at a UK Further Education College full time over one year may be considered.
 Of the 45 Level 3 credits, 39 credits must be from units at Distinction with the remaining Level 3 credits at Merit.
 Additionally, GCSE (or accepted Level 2 equivalents) at Grade B in both English and Mathematics required (or recognised equivalent).
 All applicants must take the UKCAT.
 Please contact Admissions for any further queries.

 Grades: A typical offer is 3 Principle Subjects at D2 D3 D3.
 However if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to D3 D3 M2)